aminoacid-01/beat-boxd/README.md

 - Advice on planning out album model
 - Speed up coding via auto complete.
 - Assist with bootstrap grids when stuck.
-- Some JS, such as:
+- Help with some JS, such as:
     - auto populating the hidden fields with existing album data for the create reviews form.
     - hiding the edit comments form.
 - Setting up the implementation of the LastFM API.
 - Troubleshooting any errors that came from working with the LastFM API.
 - Fixing template errors.
-- Workshop how to step by step write some functions.
+- Workshop how to go about writing some views and functions step by step.
 - Speed up writing and updating docstrings
 - Some commit messages
 - Quickly apply similar bootstrap styling of one template to other related templates to save time. (eg. styling other account templates to have the bootstrap classes of the sign_up page).